FranciscoCamara/Complex-Number-Divisior/README.md

 ## Overview

+Project made as part of the "Projeto de Sistemas Digitais" couse.

 This project implements hardware modules in Verilog to **divide complex numbers**:

 (a + jb) ÷ (c + jd) = (a c + b d + j(b c – a d)) / (c² + d²)